-As a fundamental aspect of the Group's CSR Charter, the bank has become a pioneer in raising awareness for environmental and climate change issues in Qatar, the bank's vision is to lead the way as a Green Banking institution in encouraging account holders to opt for Paperless Banking.
+As a pioneer in raising awareness for environmental and climate change issues in Qatar, the Bank's vision is to lead the way as a Green Banking institution in encouraging account holders to opt for Paperless Banking, Green Accounts, and Green Mortgage loans.
 Alongside these products, the Bank has become the leading bank in Qatar and the Middle East for environmental advocacy through numerous CSR initiatives.
-Doha Bank is proactively hosting and conducting greenrelated activities to promote customer participation and engaging the society's eco-consciousness by encouraging them to go green and support the environment.
+Doha Bank is proactively hosting and conducting green-related activities to promote customer participation and engaging the society's eco-consciousness by encouraging them to go green and support the environment.

-Doha Bank's ECO-Schools Programme is dedicated to the environment and encourages schools to proactively participate in the implementation of good environmental practices.
-The overall objective is to increase eco-consciousness and support children to become environmental advocates at a young age.
-The programme guides, assists, supports and works with the student action teams within schools on their journey towards sustainability by providing a framework to help embed these principles into the heart of students.
-It offers flexibility, allows creativity and encourages innovation on how the school plans to transform itself into becoming an eco-friendly institution.
+Doha Bank's ECO-Schools Program is dedicated to the environment and encourages schools to proactively participate in the implementation of good environmental practices.
+The overall objective is to increase ecoconsciousness and support children to become environmental advocates at a young age.
+The program guides, assists, supports, and works with the student action teams within schools on their journey towards sustainability by providing a framework to help embed these principles into the heart of students.
+It offers flexibility, allows creativity, and encourages innovation on how the school plans to transform itself into becoming an eco-friendly institution.